 If you were one of the near million people that had their cruise cut from the 2021 sailings, or you’re a curious adventurer wanting to explore all that Alaska has to offer, then keep reading for my local tips for how to travel to Alaska without a cruise.
 When it is safe to go to Alaska again, then I recommend booking a flight to Alaska without a cruise.
 As a former Alaskan tour guide, a born and raised Alaskan, and someone who currently still works in the travel sector, I know all the ins and outs to help you plan the best trip of your life.
 Let’s dig in.

 More than 50% of people travel to Alaska on a cruise.
 Meaning that the majority of tourists have their flights or sailings booked for them.
 But, getting to Alaska is easy on your own.
 There are often great deals from most major airport hubs in the United States.
-I recommend flying on Alaska Airlines for the best customer services and sometimes you’ll even get commentary on your flight.
+I recommend flying on Alaska Airlines for the best customer service and sometimes you’ll even get commentary on your flight.
 If you’re not in the US there are great flights from Iceland, direct flights from Frankfurt, and some good connections from Japan.

 You can fly into Juneau, our capital, which is a great launching point for a Southeast tour, similar to what cruise lines might do.
 You can also fly into Anchorage or Fairbanks and rent a car for a full interior land tour all the way from Seward to Denali National Park.
 Flying into Anchorage is the easiest option, it’s our largest and central hub, so you’re likely to get the most direct flights to save on carbon emissions.
 From there you can connect to just about any part of the state in no time.